Naum Akhiezer: Biography

-Work
+Contributions

-Akhiezer obtained important results in approximation theory (in particular, on extremal problems, constructive function theory, and the problem of moments), where he masterly applied the methods of the geometric theory of functions of a complex variable (especially, conformal mappings and the theory of Riemann surfaces) and of functional analysis.
-He found the fundamental connection between the inverse problem for important classes of differential and finite difference operators of the second order with a finite number of gaps in the spectrum, and the Jacobi inversion problem for Abelian integrals.
-This connection led to explicit solutions of the inverse problem for the so-called finite-gap operators.
+Akhiezer obtained important results in approximation theory, in particular in extremal problems, where he applied methods of the geometric theory of functions of a complex variable.
+His idea of using conformal mappings in these problems (in combination with classical Chebyshev methods) provided a new perspective on the study of functions that deviate least from zero.
+He established a fundamental connection between the inverse problem for important classes of second-order differential and finite-difference operators with a finite number of spectral gaps and the inversion problem for Jacobi elliptic integrals.
+This connection led to explicit solutions of the inverse problem for operators with a finite number of spectral gaps.

+In the early 1960s, while studying this inverse spectral problem for Schrödinger operators with a finite number of spectral gaps, he introduced a class of functions now known as Baker–Akhiezer functions, which have played an important role in the theory of nonlinear integrable equations over the past 50 years.